Treadmills are fantastic pieces of cardio equipment, and running is one of the very forms of exercise – but will a treadmill build leg muscle?

-Treadmills are fantastic pieces of cardio equipment.
-They let you run from the comfort of your own home or even in the gym, whichever you prefer, and they offer you one of the best cardio workouts that you can get.
-Running has been proven to be one of the highest calorie-burning exercises out there, so it makes sense that they are famous for it.
+Treadmills allow you to run from the comfort of your own home (or in the gym, whichever you prefer), and they offer one of the best cardio workouts that you can get.
+Running has been proven to be one of the highest calorie-burning exercises out there after all.

-To be able to answer whether treadmills build leg muscles, you need to look at what exactly is going on when you run.
+Let’s understand exactly what is going on when you run.
 Ultimately, you’re pushing your whole body forward by explosively contracting muscles in your leg.
-This contraction is pushing your whole-body forwards at a pretty great speed in rapid succession, so it’s a lot of work for you to be doing.
-You’re also keeping yourself balanced as you alternate legs and pick up speed, so there’s a lot more to it than you might have thought.
+This contraction is pushing your body forward at great speed in rapid succession – it’s a lot of work for you to be doing!
+You’re also keeping yourself balanced as you alternate legs and pick up speed, which requires even more strength, stamina and control.

-Now that we know the mechanics, it’s time to look at the implications.
-It would make sense that a treadmill builds leg muscle, but there’s more to it.
-Technically, yes, as you start running, your muscles are going to be working harder than they are used to, and they will build up to be able to do it easier next time.
-That’s just what the human body does.
-Muscle growth relies on increasing stress to keep these changes happening.
-Running on a treadmill alone will eventually lead your legs to a standstill in growth.
+Now that we know the mechanics of running, it’s time to look at the implications.
+It would make sense that using a treadmill builds leg muscle, but there’s more to it than meets the eye.
+Technically, yes: when you start running, your muscles start working harder than they are used to, and the more you run, the more your muscles build up to make it easier next time.
+That’s the way the human body works.
+But muscle growth relies on increasing stress to keep these changes happening, so when you reach your peak of stress whilst running a treadmill, there’ll be a standstill in muscle growth.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.